 Incidence and Prevalence of Headache

-In the United States, over 45 million people—including more than the 33 million sufferers of asthma, diabetes, and heart disease—experience chronic, recurring headaches.
-Of these, 28 million suffer migraine every year.
+In the United States, over 45 million peopleincluding the more than 33 million with conditions like asthma, diabetes, and heart diseaseexperience chronic, recurring headaches.
+Of these, 28 million people suffer migraine headaches every year.

-Approximately 75% to 90% of all persons who complain of chronic or frequent headaches suffer from tension headache.
+Approximately 75 to 90 percent of all persons who experience chronic or frequent headaches suffer from tension headache.
 Tension headache is more prevalent among women than men.
 Cluster headaches primarily affect men between the ages of 20 and 40.